don/itp-connected-devices/README.md

 ## Database

-Create a database, schema, and user
+Create a database and tables

+    $ mysql -uroot < create-schema.sql

+Edit `create-user.sql` and set a strong password for the node user.
+Run the script to create the user.

-    $ mysql -uroot < schema.ddl
+    $ mysql -uroot < create-user.sql

 ## Environment

-The server gets the connection and device information from environment variables.
+The server gets the connection information from environment variables.
 For local development, edit `.env` and then source the file.

     $ source .env